Raging Waves Waterpark: Photos and Tips for the Yorkville Water Park

 Attractions for Everyone over 48″

 Wonambi was added in 2016 and is one of three in the United States.
-You go down a cute and then hugh up the side of this thrill ride.
+You go down a chute and then up the side of this thrill ride.
 You can see it pictured above.
 It’s the yellow, orange, and red slide on the left.
+This was definitely a highlight of our day.

 Boomerang is our all time favorite waterslide at Raging Waves.
 You travel down the tube slide on a four-person raft and then down the chute to swish back and forth high up on the walls as you work your way down the funnel.
 It’s exciting and fun!